 These "overall thermal efficiency" figures are a rigorous scientific evaluation of any machine, taking the total developed energy or power (such as the actual energy and power that an automobile creates and makes available to its wheels) divided by the total amount of energy that is available from the source fuel (such as the 126,000 Btu of energy available from a gallon of conventional gasoline) (times 100 to get percent).
 This number is really one of the best guides for an overall comparison of different types of machines.

-In the case of human efficiency, we must necessarily include two different things, the energy we necessarily use up to maintain life, called metabolic energy, and the energy we use up in doing productive work, whether that is physical labor or mental effort.
+In the case of human efficiency, we must necessarily analyze two different things, the energy we necessarily use up to maintain life, called Basal Metabolism energy, and the energy we use up in doing productive work, whether that is physical labor or mental effort.

 We generally have a decent idea of the energy that we take in as food.
 A 2,000 Calorie daily diet regimen means that the person takes in food that includes 2,000 (kilo-) Calories of thermochemical energy in it.
-No problem there.
-By the way, 641.2 (kilo-) Calories equals one horsepower-hour of energy.
+(For clarification, a Calorie [capitalized] in Nutrition is actually a thousand calories in Physics, or a kilo-calorie [lower case]) No problem there.
+By the way, energy can be described in a number of different ways, and so there are conversion factors which will be useful below: A Calorie = 3.968 Btu = 1.16 watt-hour.
+641.2 (kilo-) Calories equals one horsepower-hour of energy.
+Energy RATE or consumption or POWER can be described in terms of 1 Calorie/hour = 3.968 Btu/hr = 1.16 watt = 0.00156 horsepower.

 energy that is in the food and liquids we take in is actually